armaanvalecha/DS-203-PROJECT/README.md

 The combination of machine learning models helped achieve better classification accuracy.

 Some challenges, such as noise in recordings and differences in microphone quality, affected feature extraction.

-# Future Improvements

-Improving data quality and reducing noise in recordings.

-Expanding dataset size to include more diverse song categories.

-Using deep learning models like CNNs or RNNs for improved accuracy.

-Developing a real-time application for automatic song classification.

-Exploring applications in voice cloning and music recommendation systems.

 # Conclusion